 Oolong tea can aid in weight loss and help a person manage their weight.
-Other studies have shown that consumption of this tea type reduces the risk of certain cancers, namely ovarian, head, or throat cancers.
+Other studies have shown that this tea type consumption reduces the risk of certain cancers, namely ovarian, head, or throat cancers.

 Oolong tea naturally contains fluoride, an element that promotes healthy teeth.
-There are even claims that oolong teas can reduce the risk of Parkinson’s, Alzheimer’s, and contributes to stronger bones.
+There are even claims that oolong teas can reduce Parkinson’s and Alzheimer’s and contribute to stronger bones.

-Because of the minimal processing of white teas, they retain a higher amount of healthy antioxidants than other types of tea.
+Because of the minimal processing of white teas, they retain a higher amount of healthy antioxidants than other tea types.

 The concentration of antioxidants in white teas combats free radicals in the body that contribute to aging, weakened immune systems, chronic inflammation, and a score of other harmful diseases and conditions.

-Lower blood pressures have also been noted in those who drink black teas, as well as reduced risk of stroke.
+Lower blood pressures have also been noted in those who drink black teas and reduce stroke risk.